Excellent firms don’t believe in excellence—only in constant improvement and constant change.

 Once ARTs are launched and value streams begin to operate better, visibility into the next set of bottlenecks and impediments becomes more obvious.
 Often, ‘leaning out’ the development cycle just moves the bottleneck farther down the value stream toward release and deployment.
-Since DevOps is integral to the value stream, SAFe ARTs include operations and maintenance personnel, and can release value independently.
+Since DevOps is integral to the value stream, SAFe ARTs include operations and maintenance personnel and can release value independently.
 Together, they focus on improving delivery speed via a Continuous Delivery Pipeline.
-A number of recommended practices are described in the DevOps article.
+Some recommended practices are described in the DevOps article.
 These practices involve shifting the company mindset and enabling the environment.
 This requires strong leadership from managers and subject-matter experts with the authority to create a culture for continuous value delivery.
 CoPs can also play a leading role in this effort.

 Reduce Time-to-Market with Value Stream Mapping

 Finally, there is another significant benefit to identifying the value streams and organizing release trains around them.
 Each value stream provides an identifiable and measurable flow of value to a Customer.
 As such, it can be systematically improved to increase delivery velocity and quality.